 Before the event it’s good to ask about use of mobiles and cameras.
 Some companies have asked employees not to take photos or videos at annual parties.
 Remember that posting photos on social media can cause animosity in the office, or worse case, even ruin the company’s profile.
 If you want to remember the night then ask your business to hire a professional photographer to take images at the start of the party.

 With so many rules and regulations it can be off-putting deciding to attend a work function.
 However it is important that you do attend, even if just for part of the evening.
 A lot of planning goes into the office parties and you need to show you are a part of the team, that you appreciate your colleagues, and you enjoy spending time with them (even if you don’t).

 6. Don’t talk shop

 Try not to talk about business all night unless you want to be the company bore.
 Think of some subjects beforehand to discuss but avoid sensitive subjects such as politics, religion or office gossip.
 Keep it light-hearted and use the party as a chance to find out about your colleagues’ likes, dislikes, and hobbies.

 If partners are invited to the night try and familiarise yourself with names so you are not left questioning who people are around the table.
 Ask who people are bringing to the event and, if possible, view the seating plan beforehand.

 Lastly, remember you are there to have fun, unwind and celebrate a year of hard work.
+We have made navigating your office Christmas party seem a chore, but it should not be.
 Take the chance to learn more about your colleagues who you spend most of your week in the company of and to show your personality away from your desk.